 The challenges present in ADHD are difficult for both children and adults.
-They impact the way you work through everyday situations, including school, work, and relationships.
+It impacts the way you work through everyday situations, including school, work, and relationships.
 For some, though, ADHD is not the only condition at play.
 Sensory processing disorder and similar processing problems are also thrown into the mix, making things that may seem simple or mundane overwhelming.

 What Is Sensory Overload?
 ADHD and Overwhelm